 First introduced in 2012, we will again be offering a short course for young people & their guardians at Erindale Pond (possibly other locations to be added).
 This course is designed for kids 9 to 15 years old and each kid must have a parent or guardian (grandparent, aunt, etc.) in the course with them (there may be up to 2 kids per adult).
 This will be a fun 2 hours that will cover some basic aspects of kayaking.
 Class size is limited to 6.
-The cost of this session is $30/person which includes kayak rental and all equipment except kid-sized PFDs (see comment below).
+The cost of this session is $30/person which includes kayaks and all equipment except kid-sized PFDs (see comment below).

 Conducted by a Paddle Canada-certified instructor, we will incorporate some paddling games to keep things moving quickly.

 Some of the skills we will introduce during this 2 hour session:

 You must bring a PFD or life jacket that fits your child well.
 Although I have adult-sized PFDs to loan, I do not have child-sized PFDs available.

 If you would like more information, feel free to contact us.